aramis-lab/hiplay7-recombine/README.md

 Miniconda can be obtained at the following website: https://docs.conda.io/en/latest/miniconda.html.
-Please make sure you choose version corresponding to your operating system (Windows, Mac OS X or Linux) and to the architecture of your computer (32bit or 64bit).
+Please make sure you choose the version corresponding to your operating system (Windows, Mac OS X or Linux) and to the architecture of your computer (32bit or 64bit).